John Dory: Etymology

 The name dory is attested from 1440, derived from the French dorée 'gilded', a French name for the fish.
 The addition of "John" appears in 1609, and probably comes from a 17th-century song about a sea captain, John Dory.
 Etymologies claiming it comes from the French jaune dorée (meaning "golden yellow") which sounds like 'John Dory' in English, or the Italian gianitore 'janitor' are now rejected.

+The name genus name Zeus comes from the Latin zaeus, from the Greek ζαίος (zaiós) which refers directly to this species.
+According to Sven O. Kullander zaeus has no relation with the name of the king of gods in Greek mythology.
+However, other authors dispute this, pointing to the fish's earlier name of Piscis jovii ("fish of Jove"), who was equated with Zeus.

 A legend says that the dark spot on the fish's flank is St. Peter's thumbprint.
 In the north coast of Spain, it is known commonly as San Martiño, or San Martín.
 The Māori-language name for the fish, kuparu, appears to be unique to New Zealand, as there are no cognates found in other Polynesian languages.